How to Promote Your Podcast: 15 Proven Strategies to Grow Your Audience

 4. Ask Your Podcast Listeners to Subscribe and Share

-One of the easiest ways to grow your podcast audience is to record an introduction and conclusion at the beginning and end.
+One of the easiest ways to grow your podcast audience is to record an introduction and conclusion at the beginning and end of each episode.
 In these sections, you can prompt listeners to subscribe and share your latest episode on social media.

-However, it’s essential to be authentic when you do so.
-Explain that as you grow, you can offer better content your entire audience can enjoy.
+Be authentic when you do this.
+Explain that as you grow, you can offer better content your whole audience can enjoy.

 5. Run an Online Giveaway to Grow Your Podcast Audience

-Giveaways are an excellent way to build an audience and engage your existing followers.
-Did you know they’re also a fantastic way to drive targeted traffic to your website?
+Giveaways are an effective way to build an audience and engage your existing followers.
+They’re also a strong way to drive targeted traffic to your website.

 With a successful giveaway contest, you can simultaneously promote your podcast across multiple platforms, boosting your audience, traffic, and followers.
 With RafflePress, you can do all of the above.

 Start with a ready-made giveaway template with entry actions designed to meet your goals.
-Or, you can start from scratch and build a custom giveaway tailored to your podcast.
+Or, start from scratch and build a custom giveaway tailored to your podcast.

-RafflePress also offers 1-click giveaway actions making it super easy for people to enter your giveaway.
+RafflePress offers 1-click giveaway actions that make it easy for people to enter.
 For example, with the Subscribe to Podcast action, you can require users to subscribe to your podcast for a chance to win a prize.

-Furthermore, you can include bonus actions to follow your social media channels, including LinkedIn, Facebook, Twitter, refer a friend, and more.
+You can include bonus actions to follow your social media channels, including LinkedIn, Facebook, X (formerly Twitter), refer a friend, and more.
 Plus, with popular email integrations, you can quickly run a giveaway to grow your email list.

 Check out this step-by-step guide to learn how to run a giveaway with RafflePress.